kilterdev/kilterdev/README.md

 <tr border="none">
 <td>

-- 🔭 I’m currently working on surviving...
+- 🔭 I’m currently working on brainscalping...
-- 🌱 I’m currently learning `Rust`, `C++`, `DevOps`
+- 🌱 I’m currently learning `Rust`, `C++`, `Zig`, `DevOps`
-- 👯 I’m looking to collaborate on Backend, Cryptography, and other interesting projects which involve fun.
+- 👯 I’m looking for Backend, Cryptography, and other interesting projects which involve some fun.
-- 🤔 I’m looking for a help in becoming a professional `C++/Rust` engineer.
+- 🤔 I’m searching for a sanity in the world (if you find some - let me know).
-- 💬 Ask me about the universe.
+- 💬 Ask me about the universe. (actually - don't. there are some risks...)
+- Kind: Transcendental Being (better be ignorant and happy, than self-aware and crappy, trust me)
+- Sex: Boy
-- 😄 Pronouns: Normal
+- 😄 Pronouns: He, Mr Adequacy, Sanity?, Sage?,

 </td>
 </tr>